abobakryousre/online-cafe/README.md

 ---
 ## Overview

-Online-Web App in ITI provide drinks delivery to rooms
+Simple Web Application that allows ITI students and staff to order snacks and drinks online without going to cafeteria ,and also organize order delivery to rooms.
+Also Application provides almost all details you want about menus and services that support ease of usage.

 ---

 ## 💻 How To Use

-copy .env before  usage
+ADD these to your .env file before running project.

 MAIL_MAILER=smtp
 MAIL_HOST=smtp.googlemail.com
 MAIL_PORT=465